nadeulab/IgCaller/README.md

   * Added the possibility to report the read names of the reads associated with each specific rearrangement identified (see --rrn).
   * Other minor improvements and edits (virtually) in all functions, including some default arguments.

 For information about previous releases see the [releases notes](Releases_notes.md).
+Note that somre earlier, archived versions of IgCaller can be found in the [old repository](https://github.com/ferrannadeu/IgCaller).

 ### Other notes